MichaelCurrin/learn-to-code/en/topics/shell/Scheduling/monitor_cron_mails.md

 $ sudo apt-get install mailutils
 ```

 The `postfix` configuration prompts appear.
-From setup types, I recommend choosing the "local" mail option if you only need to deliver mail on the local machine.
+From set up types, I recommend choosing the "local" mail option if you only need to deliver mail on the local machine.
 Then when choosing domain name, you can leave it as the default value provided.

 If you need to get back to the configuration later, enter: